jpreardon/float-plan/WORKLOG.md

 ## TODO

 - Float Plans
-  - Don't allow skippers to delete their float plans after they are complete
   - Fill in skipped tests
 - Move logged_in_user and admin_user functions to a helper? (they are duplicated now)
 - Email new users login token [account activation tutorial](https://www.railstutorial.org/book/account_activation) might be helpful